ros/catkin/doc/dev_guide/variables.rst

 .. cmake:data:: CATKIN_PACKAGE_LIB_DESTINATION

    This is set to ``${CATKIN_GLOBAL_LIB_DESTINATION}``.
    All libraries go into a global folder.
-Still use this variable instead of ``CATKIN_GLOBAL_LIB_DESTINATION`` for project libraries.
+Still use this variable instead of ``CATKIN_GLOBAL_LIB_DESTINATION`` for package libraries.

 .. cmake:data:: CATKIN_PACKAGE_PYTHON_DESTINATION